64nYm3d3/CheatSheet/EDC.md

-# A big gear list for engagements
+# A big gear list for engagements oriented towards physical attacks.

 ##### Table of Contents